House set to vote on Obamacare repeal step

 But the question of what happens next has caused consternation for Republican leaders as they try to hold together their party to fulfill a campaign promise of President-elect Donald Trump.

-Hours before Friday's vote, House Republican leadership was whipping votes to make sure it had the support needed to pass the budget measure.

-More conservative members of the party, including members of the small but influential House Freedom Caucus, are balking at the measure.
+Some conservative Republicans, including members of the small but influential House Freedom Caucus, are balking at the measure.
 Some are concerned about the timeline to replace Obamacare, and others are upset that the underlying budget being voted on doesn't deliver on deep spending cuts the conservatives want to shrink government and the deficit.

-The latter concern prompted Kentucky Sen. Rand Paul to vote against his party and the bill in the Senate, though Republicans still had the votes needed to pass it.
-Leadership insists that the resolution is only a shell for the budget, and not the final numbers.
+Mark Meadows, the chair of the House Freedom Caucus, is leaning towards voting for the budget resolution this afternoon, according to his aide.
+He was undecided as of Thursday.

+Meadows and others have expressed serious reservations about taking this first step to start repealing Obamacare because of lack of information about replacement and a number of other reasons.
+His aide says "concerns remain but he's pleased to hear the Speaker commit to bringing up a replacement bill within days (not weeks) of repeal."
+One of Meadows' biggest concerns was that there would be too long of a lag between the time that Republicans voted to repeal Obamacare and had a replacement plan ready.

 At the same time, more moderate members of the party are concerned about the party moving forward with repeal without more detailed replace plans.
 Millions of Americans could lose health insurance if Obamacare was rolled back before a replacement was in place.